 Our specialist team of lawyers regularly work with leading industry players, regulators, trade bodies, local authorities, developers and funders in all aspects of energy and natural resources projects, identifying industry risks and issues, analysing the implications for our clients and turning those insights into real added value.

 Shepherd and Wedderburn is headline sponsor to All-Energy, the UK's biggest renewable energy conference and exhibition.
-Fine out more at allenergy2017.com
+Find out more at allenergy2017.com

 What you need to know about MER UK